CSCfi/csc-user-guide/STYLEGUIDE.md

  - **Do not make** _internal_ links with `https://docs.csc.fi/...`, the tests will fail!

 ## Tables
-- You can copy the table from Excel / notepad to a webpage and get it in MarkDown
+- You can copy the table from Excel / Notepad to a webpage and get it in Markdown
 - Good converter pages:
     - [https://markdown.land/markdown-table](https://markdown.land/markdown-table)
     - [https://tableconvert.com](https://tableconvert.com)